EliAndrewC/l7r/setting/l7r.md

 All of this leads to the vow having this kind of form:

-"I, (name), now stand before you, Emma-O, the Fortune of Death, and the spirits of my ancestors, bearing the weight of my disgrace and failure.
+> I, (name), now stand before you, Emma-O, the Fortune of Death, and the spirits of my ancestors, bearing the weight of my disgrace and failure.
 I understand that the only path left for me to restore honor to my name and to my family is to seek death in the service of my daimyo and clan.
+>

-In this sacred moment, I make my vow.
+> In this sacred moment, I make my vow.
 I shall embrace my fate, not with fear but with courage, seeking opportunities where my death may turn the tide of battle and bring victory to my clan.
 I pledge to find honor in each fight, in each encounter, and with every decision I make, always looking for the path that leads towards a noble end.
+>

-I vow that I will not squander my life needlessly.
+> I vow that I will not squander my life needlessly.
 My death shall not be in vain, nor shall it weaken our cause.
 Instead, I shall be a beacon of resolve, an embodiment of Lion's spirit, that even in death, we fight on.
+>

-I acknowledge that I tread on the edge of a blade, that each step I take is one closer to my end.
+> I acknowledge that I tread on the edge of a blade, that each step I take is one closer to my end.
 Yet, I walk this path willingly, embracing the role of a deathseeker, my purpose rooted in my duty and honor.
 I know my time may be short, yet I shall strive to make each moment count.
+>

-By the power of Emma-O, and the eyes of my ancestors, I make this vow.
+> By the power of Emma-O, and the eyes of my ancestors, I make this vow.
 I seek death, not as an escape, but as a path to redemption.
 I shall not shy away from danger, but meet it head-on, with the strength of a Lion and the conviction of a samurai.
+>

-My name, once a symbol of disgrace, shall echo in the halls of our ancestors as a testament to my commitment and determination.
+> My name, once a symbol of disgrace, shall echo in the halls of our ancestors as a testament to my commitment and determination.
 The echoes of my deeds shall remind all of the price of honor, the strength of conviction, and the unyielding spirit of a true Lion samurai.
+>

-From this day forth, I am a Deathseeker.
+> From this day forth, I am a Deathseeker.
 Until the day that I fall in battle, every breath I take shall be in service to my daimyo, my clan, and my honor.
-This is my vow, this is my path."
+This is my vow, this is my path.

 In the next campaign, the PCs are not only members of the Order of Bishamon, but also members of a secret society, the Order of Lord Moon.